m-stefanski/synology-dsm7-volume1-has-become-read-only/README.md

 This is my step-by-step solution to "Volume 1 has become read-only" on BRTFS volume on Synology DSM7.

 # Important Notes:
 * This is a solution that worked FOR ME.
-I am not taking responsibility for any data loss. `btrfsck`
+I am not taking responsibility for any data loss.
 * It is a modified manual from https://github.com/jmiller0/how-to-fsck-on-synology-dsm7, but since it covers different filesystem I found it suitable to publish it separately

 # Symptoms